If you are an avocado lover, you are going to love this recipe today — a Zingy Vegan Avocado Dressing Recipe.

 And I don't know about you, but I for sure don't want Disodium Inosinate in my food.
 It's a flavor enhancer like MSG, and so is Disodium Guanylate.

-So how about some a wonderful Avocado Dressing Recipe instead — sans the MSG?
+So how about a wonderful Vegan Avocado Dressing Recipe instead — sans the MSG?

 I based it off of a recipe from Candida Free Candee, a blog that is no longer active.
 Her recipe was based off of this one.

 We've made it several times and every time there are no leftovers, even when making several batches.

 Just get some cut up veggies or some chips, then set some of this out as a dip.
 It is guaranteed to be gone in a flash.